smclacke/webserv/notes/sm_todo.md

 1)
 	recv vs read?
 	write vs send? both?
+	(photo on phone - add to notes and make decisions)

 2)
 	add some descriptions/briefs

 3)
 	stuff im not sure about:
-		- always start with one client?

-4)
-	when close connections?
+		- when close connections

 5)
 	everywhere good error handling + closing + handling of fds/sockets etc